 Based on the Four key indicators, the GHI accesses the level of hunger in a country on a 100-point Scale wherein a score 100 is the worst (extreme hunger) and a score of 0 is the best (Low or No hunger)

 - Undernourishment: The share of the population that is undernourished (that is, whose caloric intake is insufficient).
 Data are taken from the UN FAO (Food and agriculture organization).

 - Child Wasting: The share of children under the age of five who have low weight for their height.
-It is Reflecting acute undernutrition.
-(Data are used from United Nations Children’s Fund (UNICEF), World Health Organization (WHO), The World Bank, and the Demographic and health surveys Programs. )
+It reflects acute undernutrition.
+(Data are used from United Nations Children’s Fund (UNICEF), World Health Organization (WHO), The World Bank, and the Demographic and health Survey Programs. )

 - Child Stunting: The share of children under the age of five who have low weight for their age.
-It is reflecting Chronic Undernutrition.
-(Data are used from United Nations Children’s Fund (UNICEF), World Health Organization (WHO), The World Bank, and the Demographic and health surveys Programs (DHS).
+It reflects Chronic Undernutrition.
+(Data are used from United Nations Children’s Fund (UNICEF), World Health Organization (WHO), The World Bank, and the Demographic and health Survey Programs (DHS).

 - Child Mortality: The mortality rate of children under age five ( in part a reflection of a Fatal mix of inadequate nutrition and unhealthy environments).
 Data are used from the United Nations Inter-Agency Group for Child Mortality Estimation (UN IGEM).

 Below are the three factors that majorly threatened any progress that has been made against hunger in recent years.